Article mis à jour le / Post updated on 29 April 2022.

 Mosasaurs were prehistoric carnivorous marine lizards related to today’s varanids or monitor lizards.
 The largest mosasaur currently on public display is Bruce, a 65-70%-complete specimen of Tylosaurus pembinensis dating from the late Cretaceous Period, approximately 80 million years ago, and measuring 13.05 m (42.815 ft) from nose tip to tail tip.
 Bruce was discovered in 1974 north of Thornhill, Manitoba, Canada, and resides at the nearby Canadian Fossil Discovery Centre in Morden.The Guinness’ World Records website

-The Canadian Fossil Discovery Center also has a movie theater, with a documentary playing.
-We can see reconstructions of the habitat of mosasaurs and especially mechanical jaws, it is quite impressive.
+The Canadian Fossil Discovery Center also has a movie theatre, with a documentary playing.
+We can see an animated movie showing the habitat of mosasaurs and modern-day mechanical jaws, it is quite impressive.
 They were not friendly creatures.

 Bruce is on display next to Suzy (what a great name for a dinosaur to be honest) and a third mosasaur, with even sharper teeth.
 Most recently, you must have seen a mosasaur in the Jurassic World movie.